Musée de Lachine

 Lachine Borough H8S 4L9

 On the banks of the St. Lawrence River, just 10 km from downtown Montréal, contemporary art rubs shoulders with archaeology and history.
 Musée de Lachine comprises the Le Ber-Le Moyne heritage site, a designated archaeological collection, 17th-century buildings and a vast, 50-piece sculpture garden called Musée plein air de Lachine.
 In addition to its permanent historical exhibition, the Musée provides a discovery space on the fur trade in New France.
-And for the 350th anniversary of Lachine and the 375th of Montréal, it is hosting a variety of activities focused on the establishment of a trading post at Lachine.

 The Museum offers a variety of free and engaging activities designed to deliver unique visitor experiences.
 Free admission.